fauzaanu/github/readme.md

 4. The worker takes over, grabs content from the raw file and redirects you to phind.com with a prompt (asking to explain the code)
 5. The model explains it to you

+> [!TIP]
+> If the domain is on cloudflare no DNS setup would be needed (adding directly from the worker works)

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/fauzaanu/github)

 Suggestions?
 PRs?
 Issues?
 Please do so!